 Savior of the nations, come – for voices and organ – words by Martin Luther (H1982 #54) – based on the tune Nun komm, der Heiden Heiland – written for St. Michael’s, Sanibel Island, Advent 2008

-And have the bright immensities – for voices and organ – words by Howard Chandler Robbins (H1982 #459) – written following a local AGO meeting, Gainesville, Fall 2010 – Premiere on January 2011, 2nd performance on Ascension Day 2011, at Holy Trinity Episcopal Church, Gainesville
+And have the bright immensities – for voices and organ – words by Howard Chandler Robbins (H1982 #459) – written following a local AGO meeting, Gainesville, Fall 2010 – Premiere on January 2011, 2nd performance on Ascension Day 2011, at Holy Trinity Episcopal Church, Gainesville.
+Selected for reading session at 68th Suwannee Church Music Conference, University of the South, Suwannee TN.

 “The Ark of the Covenant” – text from fragments of Psalm 96 (Cantate Domino) – – Festival anthem for S.A.T.
 B. with brass quartet and organ – August, 2011, revised 2015